-- 1. Identify State award information and compliance requirements to the sub-recipient. - 2.
-Monitor sub-recipient activities to provide reasonable assurance that the sub-recipient administers State awards in compliance with State requirements, e.g. review of financial and programmatic reports, on site monitoring visits. - 3.
-Ensure that required sub-recipient audits are performed and Corrective Action Plans adequately address any monitoring and audit findings. - 4.
-Ensure that reported expenditures are in agreement with sub-recipient financial records and are reconciled to the pass-through entity's advances.
+- 1) Identify State award information and compliance requirements to the sub-recipient. - 2) Monitor sub-recipient activities to provide reasonable assurance that the subrecipient administers State awards in compliance with State requirements, e.g. review of financial and programmatic reports, on site monitoring visits. - 3) Ensure that required sub-recipient audits are performed and Corrective Action Plans adequately address any monitoring and audit findings. - 4) Ensure that reported expenditures are in agreement with sub-recipient financial records and are reconciled to the pass-through entity's advances.

-Department of Rehabilitation Services ELDERLY HEALTH PROMOTION (EHP) 11000-SDR63500-90696-10305
+Department of Rehabilitation Services HEALTH PROMOTION SERVICES 11000-SDR63901-16260-10305

-STATEWIDE RESPITE CARE 11000-SDR63500-90696-10402
+STATEWIDE RESPITE CARE 11000- SDR63901-16260-10402

-ALZHEIMER'S AIDE 11000-SDR63500-90696-10403
+ALZHEIMER'S AIDE 11000- SDR63901-16260-10403

-FALL PREVENTION 12004-SDR63500-90695
+FALL PREVENTION 12004- SDR63901-16260

 These programs fund agencies that help older individuals continue to lead independent lifestyles through training, education and health promotion services.
 (Sections 17a-301a, 303a, 304, 306, 310, 313, 314, 17b-349e, CGS)

 The State contracts with not-for-profit organizations and municipalities for services related to client health and/or living needs.
-The state contracts for appropriate client services, ascertained by the not-for-profit organizations by individual needs assessments of the client; for compilation of data; and for monitoring of provided services.
+The state contracts for appropriate client services, from the not-for-profit organizations as determined by individual needs assessments of the client; for compilation of data; and for monitoring of provided services.